MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 Throughout this article, we'll be referring to a few account types:

-1. **Internal account**: a Microsoft Entra account that is created in your tenant for internal users.
+1. **Internal account**: A Microsoft Entra account that is created in your tenant for internal users.
 2. **Guest account**: A Microsoft Entra account that is created in your tenant when you provide an out-of-tenant user with guest access in one or more Teams teams or channels.
 You can "guest" an out-of-tenant user into your tenant using their email.
     1. If that user's email is already associated with a Microsoft Entra account in one other tenant, that user is now part of two tenants: that user is a member of their native tenant and a guest in your tenant.
     2. If that user's email is not already associated with a Microsoft Entra account in any other tenant, that user is now part of one tenant: that user is a guest in your tenant.